Sign up

 Chez Mal, Quayside

-A fancy affair awaits at Malmaison Newcastle’s resident restaurant Chez Mal this Restaurant Week with a tempting two courses for £15 or three for £20 deal.
-Enjoy creamy spiced sweetcorn soup, followed by mains including pan-fried hake and desserts crème brûlée for a fine dining experience you won’t forget.
+A fancy affair awaits at Malmaison Newcastle’s resident restaurant Chez Mal this Restaurant Week with a tempting two courses for £20 or three for £25 deal.
+Enjoy starters like sweet potato and rose harissa soup, followed by mains including pan-fried stone bass and desserts like sticky toffee pudding for a fine dining experience you won’t forget.

 The Broad Chare, Broad Chare

 Don’t let The Broad Chare’s “proper pub food” stance fool you: like its sister restaurant 21 above, it’s a Michelin Guide-approved destination serving some of the finest fare in town.
-What’s more, their lunchtime Restaurant Week deal offers two courses for £20 or three for £25 meaning dishes like sweetcorn and bacon croquettes, salted hake fishcakes and chocolate mousse with Chantilly cream are yours for the taking.
+What’s more, their lunchtime Restaurant Week deal offers two courses for £20 or three for £25 meaning dishes like spiced carrot and brown crab soup, steamed pheasant, ham and leek suet pudding and Seville orange jelly with whisky cream are yours for the taking.

-One of the best things about NE1 Newcastle Restaurant Week is all the tasty savings diners make and fine dining cuisine for no more than £15, £20 or £25 a head is all too tempting to pass up – so get those tables booked!
+One of the best things about NE1 Newcastle Restaurant Week is all the tasty savings diners make and fine dining cuisine for no more than £25 a head is all too tempting to pass up – so get those tables booked!

 Main image: Gaucho